Arshitsharma/abc1/README.md

 2. **Install Dependencies:**
    Navigate into each folder and install the dependencies:

    - For Frontend:
    ```bash
    cd user-frontend
    npm install
    ```
    Do this for `admin-frontend` and `associate-frontend`.

    - For Backend Service:
    ```bash
    cd backend
    npm install
    ```

 3. **Setup the Environment Variables**
-   For secure and flexible configuration, the backend requires a .env file.
-You must create this file in the backend directory and include the following environment variables:
+   For secure and flexible configuration, the backend requires a `.env` file.
+Create this file in the backend directory and include the following environment variables:
    ```bash
    # MongoDB connection string
    MONGO_CONNECTION_STRING=mongodb://<your-mongo-db-uri>